jrobind/thefrontendcoach.com/src/posts/how-to-escape-from-tutorial-land.md

 date: November 2020
 title: How to escape from tutorial land
 cardTitle: How to escape from tutorial land
 description: Many beginners who are learning to code find themselves stuck watching tutorials.
-To really understand what you're learning you need to step out of this safe, guided environment
+To really understand what you're learning you need to step out of this safe, guided environment.
 tags: ['Beginner', 'Learning']
 codeBlock: false
 timestamp: 1605729865